ch4mpy/spring-addons/samples/tutorials/README.md

 ### 3.3. [`resource-server_with_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_oauthentication)
 Demos how to use a custom OAuth2 `Authentication` implementation: `OAthentication<OpenidClaimSet>` with typed accessors to OpenID claims.

-This tutorial uses an alternate Spring Boot starter from `spring-addons`, which greatly simplifies its Java configuration compared to section `3.1.`: all that was configured in Java configuration is now controlled with application properties.
+This tutorial introduces `spring-addons-starter-oidc`, which greatly simplifies Java configuration compared to section `3.1.`: all the Java configuration is replaced with application properties.

 ### 3.4. [`resource-server_with_specialized_oauthentication`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/resource-server_with_specialized_oauthentication)
 Builds on top of preceding, showing how to